JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/man/projection.md

 ![Topo_Europe_CartData_Proj](../assets/img/Topo_Europe_CartData_Proj.png)
 So this interpolates the topographic data from the `GeoData` to the orthogonal cartesian grid (which can be used with LaMEM, for example).

-You can do similar projections with full 3D data sets.
+You can do similar projections with full 3D data sets or pointwise data.

 #### 3. List of functions
 ```@docs